abyala/advent-2017-clojure/README.md

   since it did a lot of calculations, and that overloaded the lazy map.
 Given the use case, there really was no need for lazy evaluation, and evaluating it didn't have any negative impacts.

+* Day 20
+  * I did part 1 before moving to 2016, and I think I always regretted reformatting the inputs.
+  * That said, I just made an educated guess that 10,000 tests would be enough for the particles to have hit, so it's not perfect but it got me the star.

 * Day 21
   * I had to do this a few times, because I couldn't decide if I wanted to represent the grid as one big string, or as sequences of strings.
 I eventually opted for the latter.